What Are Top 10 Foods for Mental Health?

 Foods that have anti inflammatory properties help keep your brain feeling it’s best.

 Inflammation can be a good thing and happens in our body when our immune system helps fight off something foreign in our body or help heal us.
-But if our immune system goes into overdrive and we can get into a constant state inflammation this can start to cause harm.
+But if our immune system can go into overdrive when we constantly bombard it and it wears and tears on our body like stress, lack of sleep, an unhealthy diet and physical activity.
+And as a result, we can get into a constant state inflammation this can start to cause harm.
+Here is a little more about nutrition and its role to reducing inflammation.

 - Fatty Fish Rich in Omega 3 Fatty Acids